Choctaw Freedmen: Slavery

 Prior to European colonization, the Choctaw, in line with the customs of other indigenous tribes of the American Southeast, were accustomed to taking captives in warfare.
 The captives would then either be enslaved or adopted by a family to replace a family member who had died.
 As European colonists began to settle the region in the 17th and 18th centuries, they began to purchase Indian slaves to use as workers.
 Tribes in the region intensified their raids on enemy villages in order to acquire captives with the specific intent of selling them to the colonists in major slave-trading centers such as New Orleans and Charles Town.
 Many tribes undertook such raids in order to satisfy outstanding debts they had acquired with colonial merchants in South Carolina, an issue which contributed to the eruption of the Yamasee War (1715–1717).

 The history of the descendants of African and American-Indian people has been complicated because individuals have had different experiences and status in the tribes.
 Some Afro-Indian descendants do not identify with their Native ancestry because they were reared in more exclusively African-American environments.
 Others are reluctant to share stories of mixed ancestry, because of their complicated history.
 Others fear backlash from both African American and Native American communities, who sometimes reject those of mixed race.
 Others don't know anything about the hidden side of mixed ancestry.
-The people of African ancestry lived among Native Americans.
+These people of African ancestry lived and cultivated among Native Americans.

-Reports indicated that Choctaw slaveholders frequently mistreated their slaves.
-Slaves, especially those who were of mixed Choctaw descent, were sometimes whipped or burned for minor offenses.
-Records from the period also describe instances of resistance among the enslaved; in one account, a slave was angered that his Choctaw owner, Richard Harkins failed to allow his slaves to celebrate Christmas in 1858.
-Prince murdered Hardins and dumped his body in a nearby river.
-Barbara Krauthamer says that such accounts highlighted the intersections of race, gender, and power relations that informed the interactions between “black slaves and Indian masters” in Indian Territory.
+Reports indicated that Choctaw slaveholders frequently mistreated their enslaved.
+Enslaved peoples, especially those who were of mixed Choctaw descent, were sometimes whipped or burned for minor offenses.
+Records from the period also describe instances of resistance among the enslaved; in one account, an enslaved man named Prince was angered that his Choctaw owner, Richard Harkins, failed to allow his slaves to celebrate Christmas in 1858.
+Prince murdered Harkins and dumped his body in a nearby river.
+Barbara Krauthamer says that such accounts highlighted the intersections of race, gender, and power relations that informed the interactions between “Black slaves and Indian masters” in Indian Territory.

 Social structure

 The Freedmen had an ambiguous role within the Choctaw Nation.
 During the first decade of the twentieth century, Choctaw communal lands were allotted to households of tribal members prior to the dissolution of the Choctaw Nation government to extinguish land claims, and incorporation of the territory into the new state of Oklahoma.
-Tribal members were registered as Choctaw by blood, but most Freedmen were classified as Black if they had visibly African-American features.
+Tribal members were registered as Choctaw by blood, but most Freedmen were classified as Black if they had visibly African features.
 They did not share equally with By Blood Choctaws in the allotment of Choctaw lands and resources.

 During the following decades, the Choctaw Freedmen continued to face considerable discrimination in terms of social identity and political legislation.
 While by the late twentieth century, the Choctaw had considered accepting mixed-race Choctaw of partial white ancestry as Indian citizens, they continued to classify Choctaw Freedmen strictly as descendants of African Americans.